OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 | missing | 0x01 | NaN | NaN | NaN |
 | A1,A2 | 0x02 | 1 | 1 | 0 |
 | A2,A2 | 0x03 | 2 | 1 | 1 |

+!!! note

+    `polrgwas` imputes missing genotypes according to minor allele frequencies.

+Users are advised to impute genotypes using more sophiscated methods before GWAS.

 ## SNP and/or sample masks